RoboticRaven/horcrux-demonstrator/README.md

 - Ubuntu LTS on VMWare Workstation Pro
 - recommended: change keyboard layout to German (Switzerland)
 - optional: install open-vm-tools for improved UX (resolution- and clipboard-support) if scaling and copy-paste doesn't work.
+- Proceed with instructions given in chapter ``3.1 Project setup``.

 ## 3. Usage
 ### 3.1 Project setup